-The Council reviewed its assets in accordance with the accounting policy and as a result determined that the only property to be disclosed as an investment property is land held at Bondgate in Selby.
+The Council reviewed its assets in accordance with the accounting policy and as a result reclassified 5 existing properties to investment property in addition to the land held at Bondgate in Selby.
+The Council also aquired two further properties in year, ex-bank buildings in Central Tadcaster and Selby.